lizdahlstrom/media-library-backend/README.md

 ## What is it for?

-This is the repo for a backend microservice handling a media library.
+This is the repo for a backend service handling a media library.
 The library contains physical media like CD/DVD/USB related to criminal cases.

 ### What problem does it solve?